Warhammer 8th edition Vampire Counts changes from 7th Edition

 On the negative the bubble that Vampiric units gave that allowed nearby undead to march has gone only the general now grants this ability as before with a 12" radius meaning it is more vital to keep your lord at the heart of your forces.

-Characters can also now only heal wounds through specific abilities and spells that cleary stat that they can (don't Lore of Vampire attribute allows you to do this) this means you cannot heal them with Invocation of Nehek except with the Lore attribute.
+Characters can also now only heal wounds through specific abilities and spells that cleary stat that they can (don't worry though the Lore of Vampire attribute allows you to do this) this means you cannot heal them with Invocation of Nehek except with the Lore attribute.

 Also gone is the rule that every Vampire has Invocation of Nehek, it is now the default spell in the Lore of Vampires, on the plus side every Vampire now has access to the Lore of Death and the Lore of Shadow alongside the Lore of the Vampires.
 Necromancer can access either the Lore of the Vampires or the Lore of Death, so no more choosing your spells or paying for them either.